dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

 The `@host` rule allows you to target and style an element internally, from within its definition.
 The `:scope` pseudo-class refers to the custom element itself.
-The only selectors that work in `@host` are those targeting the host element itself.
+The only selectors that work within `@host` are those contained in the host element itself.
 So you don't need to worry about naming conflicts on the page.
 Any CSS selectors within the template need to be unique only within the template.